uniskie/MSX_DOCUMENTS/OpenMSX_TV_Shader/ReadMe.md

 If there is no "shaders" folder in "Documents\OpenMSX\share\", create a "shaders" folder.

-*[CAUTION] The "Documents" folder is a document folder for each Windows user.
+*Note) The "Documents" folder is a document folder for each Windows user.
 (My Documents in XP or earlier)*

-*[CAUTION] If you overwrite "OpenMSX\share\shaders" under the OpenMSX installation folder instead of the document folder, it will be restored at the time of software update.*
+*Note) If you overwrite "OpenMSX\share\shaders" under the OpenMSX installation folder instead of the document folder, it will be restored at the time of software update.*

 ## how to use:
 When you're ready